AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

   </tr>
   <tr>
    <td colname="col1"> <p><code> p_</code> </p> </td>
-   <td colname="col2"> <p>Attributi privati definiti dal cliente. </p> <p> Il DCS accetta i dati privati quando la chiave ha un <code> p_</code> prefix.
+   <td colname="col2"> <p>Attributi privati definiti dal cliente. </p> <p> The DCS accepts your own, private data when the key has a <code> p_</code> prefix.
 I dati privati vengono utilizzati per la valutazione delle caratteristiche, ma non saranno registrati o memorizzati nel sistema.
-Ad esempio, supponiamo che sia presente una caratteristica definita <code> come customers = p_ age &lt; 25</code> e passate <code> in p_ age = 23</code> in una chiamata dell'evento.
-Considerate queste condizioni, l'utente che soddisfa i criteri di qualificazione basati su age è idoneo per la caratteristica, ma la coppia chiave-valore viene rilasciata dopo <span class="keyword"> che Audience Manager</span> riceve la richiesta e non viene registrato. </p> </td>
+For example, lets say you have a trait defined as <code> customers = p_age&lt;25</code> and you pass in <code> p_age=23</code> in an event call.
+Given these conditions, the user who meets the age-based qualification criteria qualifies for the trait, but the key-value pair is dropped after <span class="keyword"> Audience Manager</span> receives the request and is not logged. </p> </td>
   </tr>
  </tbody>
 </table>

 ## d_ Attributes {#d-attributes}

-Tutti questi elementi sono facoltativi, a meno che non desideriate una risposta dall &#39; [!UICONTROL DCS].
-Se desiderate [!UICONTROL DCS] restituire una risposta, è `d_rtbd=json` necessario.
+All of these are optional, unless you want a response from the [!UICONTROL DCS].
+If you want the [!UICONTROL DCS] to return a response, then `d_rtbd=json` is required.

 <table id="table_FCCE4F9D796648899772A191981EFDE6">
  <thead>